MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 What to expect during your procedure?

-Breast augmentation is performed as day surgery under a general anaesthetic.
-The surgery roughly takes one hour to complete unless you combine your breast augmentation with other procedures such as an abdominoplasty.
+Breast augmentation is performed under a general anaesthetic.
+The surgery roughly takes one hour to complete unless you combine breast augmentation with other procedures, such as an abdominoplasty.

 Dr Broadhurst carefully measures and marks the implant ‘pocket’.
 An incision is made through the skin and down to the site where the implant is placed.
 He will create a dual plane pocket under and over your breast muscle to fit the implant.
 An internal bra is also used to support your implant and ensure it stays exactly where it is placed.
 Accurate implant pocket creation, precise implant placement, and attention to detail are critical to a successful surgery.
 Once the implant is inserted, the incision will be closed with internal dissolving sutures.